tiffgerst/cosmwasm-book/src/actor-model/idea.md

 before decreasing it, we need to check if a sender possesses enough funds to perform the transaction.
 In case we realize that we cannot do it, we don't need to do any rolling back by hand - we would just return a failure from the action execution, and the state would not be updated.
-So, when in the contract state is updated, it is just a local copy of this state being altered, but the partial changes would never be visible by other contracts.
+So, when the contract state is updated, it is just a local copy of this state being altered, but the partial changes would never be visible by other contracts.

 ## Queries

-There is one building block in the CosmWasm approach to the Actor model, which I haven't yet cover.
+There is one building block in the CosmWasm approach to the Actor model, which I haven't yet covered.
 As I said, the whole state of every contract is public and available for everyone to look at.
 The problem is that this way of looking at state is not very convenient - it requires users of contracts to know its internal structure, which kind of violates the SOLID rules (Liskov substitution principle in particular).
-If, for example a contract is updated and its state structure changes a bit, another contract looking at its state would just nevermore work.
+If, for example, a contract is updated and its state structure changes a bit, another contract looking at its state would just never work again.
 Also, it is often the case, that the contract state is kind of simplified, and information that is relevant to the observer would be calculated from the state.

 This is where queries come into play.
-Queries are the type of messages to contract, which does not perform any actions, so do not update any state, but can return an answer immediately.
+Queries are the type of messages to contracts, which do not perform any actions, so do not update any state, but can return an answer immediately.

 In our KFC comparison, the query would be if Seller goes to Chef to ask "Do we still have pickles available for our cheeseburgers"?
-It can be done while operating, and response can be used in it.
-It is possible because queries can never update their state, so they do not need to be handled in a transactional manner.
+It can be done while operating, and the response can be used in it.
+It is possible because queries can never update state, so they do not need to be handled in a transactional manner.

 However, the existence of queries doesn't mean that we cannot look at the